Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940-1941:

-Thyra is listed in Convoy HN 8 from Norway to the U.K. in Jan.-1940.
-The following month, Arnold Hague has included her in Convoy OB 83, which left Liverpool on Febr.
-1-1940 and joined up with Convoy OA 83 on Febr.
+According to A. Hague, Thyra sailed in Convoy HN 8 from Norway to the U.K. in Jan.-1940.
+The following month, he has included her in Convoy OB 83 (link in Voyage Record above), which left Liverpool on Febr.
+1 and joined up with Convoy OA 83 on Febr.
 3, the combined convoy forming the Gibraltar bound Convoy OG 17F*, which arrived Gibraltar on Febr.
 9. Thyra, however, was only bound for Bristol, where she arrived Febr.
-5. But it does look like she crossed the Atlantic shortly thereafter; because according to Page 1 of the archive documents, she was in New Orleans on March 29, leaving that day for Halifax, where she arrived on Apr.
+5, having been detached from the OB convoy on Febr.
+3. Please note that since the listing on Page 1 of the archive documents does not start until March-1940, I cannot confirm that the ship in the above convoys was the Norwegian Thyra.
+It looks like she crossed the Atlantic shortly thereafter; because according to the archive document, she was in New Orleans on March 29, leaving that day for Halifax, where she arrived on Apr.
 9, the day the Germans invaded Norway.
-From Halifax, she headed back to the U.K. on Apr.
-14, having joined Convoy HX 35.
+From Halifax, she headed to the U.K. on Apr.
+14, having joined Convoy HX 35, cargo of paper and timber for Preston.

-For info, there's also a ship by this name leaving Halifax in Convoy HX 20 on Febr.
-16-1940, but this must have been the Swedish Thyra.
+For info, there's a ship by this name leaving Halifax in Convoy HX 20 on Febr.
+16-1940, but this must have been the Swedish Thyra(?)

-According to the external website that I've linked to below, Thyra subsequently joined Convoy OB 155, originating in Liverpool on May 26-1940 (Thyra sailed from Glasgow on May 25).
+Thyra later joined Convoy OB 155, originating in Liverpool on May 26-1940 (Thyra sailed from Glasgow on May 25).
 This convoy joined up with Convoy OA 155 on May 29, forming the Gibraltar convoy OG 31*, which arrived there on June 3.
-But Thyra's destination is given as Bathurst (N.B.), so she must have left the convoy at some point in order to proceed to that destination.
-Arrival date is not given on the archive document mentioned above.
-(The Swedish Thyra is also listed in OB 155).
-She headed back to the U.K. again on July 7 in Convoy HX 56 from Halifax, having cancelled from the previous convoy, HX 55.
-She was bound for Manchester with pulp wood and arrived there on July 23.
+But Thyra's destination is given as Bathurst (N.B.), and according to A. Hague she left the OB convoy on May 29 in order to proceed to that destination (so was not part of the OG convoy).
+Arrival date is not given on Page 1.
+(The Swedish Thyra is also listed in OB 155, as are the Norwegian Novasli, Nyland and Simla - again, ref. link in the table above).
+Having made a stop at Sydney, C.B. and Digby, N.S., she proceeded to Halifax, heading back to the U.K. again on July 7 in Convoy HX 56 from there, having been cancelled from the previous convoy, HX 55.
+She was bound for Manchester with pulp wood and arrived there on July 23, remaining for over 3 weeks.

-Thyra subsequently joined Convoy OB 244, together with 11 other Norwegian ships.
-This convoy left Liverpool on Nov.
+Thyra subsequently joined Convoy OB 244, which left Liverpool on Nov.
 17-1940 and dispersed Nov.
 22, Thrya arriving Sheet Harbour on Dec.
-7. She returned to the U.K. with the slow Convoy SC 17 from Halifax on Dec.
-23-1940, bound for Clyde and Grimsby with moist pulp in station 12.
+7. On Dec.
+23, she headed back to the U.K. with the slow Convoy SC 17 from Halifax, bound for Clyde and Grimsby with moist pulp in station 12.
 She lost touch with the convoy in the morning of Jan.
-4-1941.
+4-1941, arrived Clyde Jan.
+7.

-In March-1941, Thyra is listed as bound for Seville in Convoy OG 55*, which originated in Liverpool on March 7 and arrived Gibraltar March 21; Thyra arrived Seville, via Bonanza, on March 30, having started out from Oban on March 8.
-She returned to the U.K. the following month in Convoy HG 59 from Gibraltar, bound for Barrow with iron ore, arriving that destination on May 2, according to Page 2.
+In March-1941, Thyra is listed as bound for Seville in Convoy OG 55*, which originated in Liverpool on March 7 and arrived Gibraltar March 21; she arrived Seville, via Bonanza, on March 30, having started out from Oban on March 8 (Page 1).
+A. Hague says she had been detached from the convoy on March 20.
+With a cargo of iron ore for Barrow, she returned to the U.K. the following month in Convoy HG 59 from Gibraltar, arriving her destination on May 2 (Page 2).
 The only other Norwegian ship in this convoy was Atle Jarl.

 HX 79, 19 Oct, 1940 - 20 Oct, 1940